 It is important to remember that major self-injured corporations, and workers’ compensation insurance companies dread back injuries.
 Back injuries generally are viewed as costing them the most money, and result in the most lost time for their employees.
 We have seen circumstances where injured workers have been purposely told incorrect information regarding the compensability of their workers’ compensation back injury, and told to file it under their private health insurance.
 We have also had injured workers told by their bosses to tell the hospital the back injury happened at home and not at work.
 The bosses then promise to take care of everything, but ultimately the workers’ claims are denied.

 It is absolutely crucial that if you hurt your back lifting something on the job, you report it immediately, have an accident report done, and insist they send you for medical care.
 Do not try to tough it out, or wait until the next day to see how it feels.
 When you see the medical provider, make sure to state that your lifting injury to your back happened on the job.
 Do not let yourself be a casualty of a cost-savings maneuver by your company.
 Your company is going to do what is best for it – you need to protect yourself and consult an experienced workers’ compensation attorney.

 Tippens & Zurosky is here to serve your auto accident and workers’ compensation needs, and has skilled and compassionate attorneys available to answer any and all questions that you might have about your case.
 Tippens & Zurosky has represented people involved in auto accidents, or hurt on the job in North Carolina and South Carolina for nearly twenty years.
 Let us answer any of your questions regarding any automobile accident, or work-related injury.
-Call us toll free at (877) 372-3580, or 704-343-0018 to schedule a consultation so that we may assist you.
+Call us at 704-343-0018 to schedule a consultation so that we may assist you.